Rick Pitino attends Kentucky's Big Blue Madness: 'I want to come back to Camelot one more time' | Zagsblog

 Asked if he ever thought he’d return to Rupp, he said, “Once I left Louisville, I said I’d sleep in Kentucky blue.”

-Pitino had said he wouldn’t be at Big Blue Madness because St. John’s had practice.
-Perhaps he was trying to keep his appearance under wraps.
+Pitino had said he wouldn’t be at Big Blue Madness because St. John’s had practice, but later said he was able to change practice.

 He previously told ZAGSBLOG he will be on the sidelines for Saturday’s SEC clash between Vanderbilt and Kentucky.
 Vanderbilt, of course, is coming off a monumental home upset of then-No. 1 Alabama last Saturday.